ryantd42/NY-Legislative-Git/2023/S1566A-2023/bill.md

   (IV)  CONSIDER  THE  FISCAL  IMPACT,  IF  ANY, ON THE STATE AND SCHOOL DISTRICTS; AND
   (V) CONSIDER ANY ADDITIONAL FACTORS THE COMMISSIONER DEEMS RELEVANT.
-  C. NO LATER THAN ONE HUNDRED EIGHTY DAYS AFTER THE EFFECTIVE  DATE  OF THIS SUBDIVISION, THE COMMISSIONER SHALL PROVIDE A RECOMMENDATION TO THE

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD00522-01-3
+  LBD00522-04-4
- S. 1566  2
+ S. 1566--A  2

- REGENTS TO EITHER ADOPT AND PROMULGATE APPROPRIATE RULES AND REGULATIONS IMPLEMENTING  SUCH  CURRICULUM  OR  TO REJECT THE IMPLEMENTATION OF SUCH CURRICULUM.
+  C. NO LATER THAN ONE HUNDRED EIGHTY DAYS AFTER THE EFFECTIVE  DATE  OF THIS SUBDIVISION, THE COMMISSIONER SHALL PROVIDE A RECOMMENDATION TO THE REGENTS TO EITHER ADOPT AND PROMULGATE APPROPRIATE RULES AND REGULATIONS IMPLEMENTING  SUCH  CURRICULUM  OR  TO REJECT THE IMPLEMENTATION OF SUCH CURRICULUM.
 UPON RECEIVING A RECOMMENDATION FROM THE COMMISSIONER PURSU-